pcaston/OpenPeerPower.github.io/source/_integrations/mysensors.markdown

             required: true
             type: string
   persistence:
     description: Enable or disable local persistence of sensor information.
-If this is disabled, then each sensor will need to send presentation messages after Home Assistant starts.
+If this is disabled, then each sensor will need to send presentation messages after Open Peer Power starts.
     required: false
     type: integer
     default: true